 Loan Programs

 College of Marin participates in the Federal Direct Loan Program.
 The Direct Loan Program, administered by the U.S. Department of Education, is designed to provide low-interest loans for students to help pay for the cost of a student's post-high school education.
-To find more information on the types of available loans and current interest rates please visit https://studentaid.gov/understand-aid/types/loans
+To find more information on the types of available loans and current interest rates please visit https://studentaid.gov/understand-aid/types/loans/interest-rates

 Types Of Loans